 NH Healthy Families believes your input can help improve our services.
 We send out a member survey each year asking you questions about your experience with health care and the services you are receiving.
 If you receive a survey, we hope you will take the time to send us your answers.
-For more information about the Quality Improvement Program or if you would like a copy of the program, call the Member Services department a 1-866-769-3085 or visit our website at www.NHhealthyfamilies.com we also provide preventive services recommended by the American Academy of Pediatrics Bright Futures Program.
+For more information about the Quality Improvement Program or if you would like a copy of the program, call the Member Services department a 1-866-769-3085 or visit our website at www.NHhealthyfamilies.com nh healthy families.
+Member Handbook 97 we also provide preventive services recommended by the American Academy of Pediatrics Bright Futures Program.